 Several of my stories are on hiatus, as those muses have gone on vacation, but I haven't abandoned them (eg, The Mummy, Lord of the Rings stories, James Bond and National Treasure stories).
-At the end of August 2013, my thirty-nine month job search ended when I was offered a position at a local university.
 As you can likely see, I have three universes for Torchwood: Worlds Apart, a crossover between Torchwood and Bay-verse Transformers, with some of the characters from the original cartoon of the eighties thrown in because that will always come first in my heart; Birthright, which attempts to make sense of the hot messes known as Miracle Day and Children of Earth; and Points of Departure (renamed Themes and Variations), which completely shakes up the Torchwood universe and turns it inside out.
 And that series will be completed with the next story, The Culling, which will be a re-write of Miracle Day.
 All three Torchwood universes are proving a wee bit sticky at the moment (glares at the characters, who just smile sweetly).
 I've shifted gears to focus on The Musketeers, at least until the TW characters get their act in gear.

 Since the stories within Birthright are out of order in my profile, here is a list of the stories IN order (you can certainly read them out of order, but this might save on confusion): The Rising, Torn Asunder, The Sleeper Awakens, The Homecoming; Reap the Whirlwind; To Whom Much is Given; Prime and Prince; The Hidden Child; What's Inside; The Two Captains: Brothers in Time; After the Rain; Dite's Favor; Riding the Storm Out; Master of the Game (just completed); Lay My Honor in the Dust (now being outlined); Changeling (also being outlined); Winter's End; Lost Little Girls; The Greatest Counterpoise to Fear.
 The last four stories are also part of the next story arc/series, a sequel arc to Birthright, Something Like Forgiveness.

 And that's me!